 Star Party program content is appropriate for ages 5 * and up (although nearly anyone can enjoy the night sky and views through telescopes).

-The StarDate Cafe is currently open from noon through the end of the Star Party on Tuesdays, Fridays, & Saturdays, and from noon to 5:00 P.M. on Sundays, Mondays, Wednesdays, and Thursdays.
+The StarDate Cafe is currently open from noon through the end of the Star Party on Tuesdays, Fridays, & Saturdays, and from noon to 5:00 P.M. on Mondays, Sundays, Wednesdays, and Thursdays.
 The Cafe remains open through roughly 15 minutes prior to the end of the Star Party with hot food service ending an hour prior to closing.

 *The Observatory reserves the right to ask unruly visitors (regardless of age) to leave the program venue if their behavior becomes disruptive.